 Interviewees noted the importance of strengthening assessment systems for future crises.
 Given that Turkey has not been able to quantify learning loss, there are limited opportunities to develop future education strategies.

 The success of the online teacher training programmes – including their cost-effectiveness – suggested that this could be an approach that is replicated even after COVID-19.
 Already, UNICEF is considering training that could be provided for next summer, and which might address new topics with more in-depth learning: for example, teaching children with disabilities.
 In particular, the success of the psychosocial training for teachers indicated to the UNICEF CO that despite being a ‘traditional’ country Turkey is increasingly seeing the value of equipping teachers with skills relating to mental health.

+Turkey country-specific recommendations

+UNICEF Turkey should consider how resources invested during COVID-19 (e.g. EBA centres) can result in the greatest long-term impact post-COVID-19.

+UNICEF Turkey should increase its focus on children with disabilities during the COVID-19 recovery period.

+UNICEF Turkey should consider the impact that COVID-19 has had on the mental health of its staff, and put care strategies in place.

+UNICEF Turkey should consider the impact of short-term funding contracts on the ability of its CSO partners to work effectively, and make changes accordingly.

+UNICEF Turkey should consider providing support for refugees in languages other than Arabic.

+UNICEF Turkey should focus on improving coordinated communication with CSOs who engage with multiple UNICEF teams.

 Serbia country-specific assessment